Matt Rinaldi: 85th legislative session

-During the 85th legislative session, Rinaldi served on the Agriculture & Livestock committee and the Judiciary & Civil Jurisprudence committee.
+During the 85th Texas Legislature, Rinaldi was appointed to the Agriculture & Livestock committee and the Judiciary & Civil Jurisprudence committee.

-Rinaldi was, according to the Dallas Morning News, "instrumental in strengthening the punishments in the sanctuary cities ban," and authored and passed into law measures that: remove from office public officials who adopt sanctuary city policies, require government contractors and subcontractors to use e-verify, revoke pensions of teachers convicted of committing sex crimes against students, allow churches to utilize volunteers to provide security services without risking heavy fines, and prohibit any taxpayer money from going to Planned Parenthood.
+Rinaldi was, according to The Dallas Morning News, "instrumental in strengthening the punishments in the sanctuary cities ban," and authored and passed into law measures that: remove from office public officials who adopt sanctuary city policies, require government contractors and subcontractors to use e-verify, revoke pensions of teachers convicted of committing sex crimes against students, allow churches to utilize volunteers to provide security services without risking heavy fines, and prohibit any taxpayer money from going to Planned Parenthood.
 He also re-introduced legislation he had previously proposed to end the Robin Hood school finance system.

 In May 2017, Rinaldi called Immigrations and Customs Enforcement officers on protesters inside the Capitol building.
 Rinaldi claimed that he called ICE after seeing individuals holding protest signs indicating they were illegal immigrants.
 An altercation ensued; according to multiple Hispanic Democratic lawmakers, Rinaldi got into their faces during the dispute and cursed at them.
 Video shot from the House floor showed both Republicans and Democrats pushing each other.
 Rinaldi claimed that Representative Poncho Nevárez threatened his life during the incident, which Nevárez denied.
-Democratic lawmaker Justin Rodriguez claimed that Rinaldi threatened to "put a bullet in one of my colleagues’ heads"; Rinaldi did not deny making the statement, but claimed it was made in self defense.
+Democratic lawmaker Justin Rodriguez claimed that Rinaldi threatened to "put a bullet in one of my colleagues’ heads"; Rinaldi did not deny making the statement, but claimed it was made in self-defense.
 Rinaldi's actions were widely seen as having a racial motivation.
 After the incident, state representative Ramon Romero Jr. said Rinaldi had "racially profiled every single person that was in the gallery today."

 During Rinaldi's second term, he remained ranked as the most conservative legislator (tied with Briscoe Cain and Jonathan Stickland) in Austin according to a Rice University's study roll-call vote analysis drawing on 1,460 non-lopsided roll-call votes taken during the 2017 regular session.
-He was also named one of the Top 10 Legislators by the Conservative advocacy group Empower Texans, as well as one of the Top 10 Worst Legislators by Texas Monthly.
+He was also named one of the Top 10 Legislators by the conservative advocacy group Empower Texans, as well as one of the Top 10 Worst Legislators by Texas Monthly.
 His voting record earned a 100 score from conservative advocacy group Texans for Fiscal Responsibility.

-86th legislative session campaign
+2018 campaign

 Rinaldi lost his state House seat in 2018.
-Rinaldi was unseated by Democrat Julie Johnson, whose campaign included volunteers that Rinaldi had called ICE on in May 2017 at the Texas Capitol.
-Receiving 24,512 votes (43.21 percent) versus Johnson's 32,214 votes (56.79 percent), Rinaldi received the lowest vote percentage of any House incumbent in Dallas County.
+Rinaldi was unseated by Democrat Julie Johnson, whose campaign included volunteers who had been part of the ICE altercation at the Capitol in May 2017.
+Rinaldi earned 24,512 votes (43.21 percent) to Johnson's 32,214 votes (56.79 percent), the lowest vote percentage of any House incumbent in Dallas County that year.